$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Related Work

-\paragraph{Model Upscaling.} Model upscaling refers to leveraging smaller, pretrained neural networks to initialize the training of larger models within the same architecture family, typically by increasing width and/or depth.\footnote{Model upscaling is also known in the literature as knowledge transfer~\cite{chen2015net2net, gong2019efficient, chen2022bert2bert} and model growth~\cite{wang2023learning,pan2023reusing,du2024stacking, samragh2024scaling}. } The foundational work on Net2Net~\cite{chen2015net2net} introduced methods for upscaling that preserve the underlying parameterized function.
+\paragraph{Model upscaling.} Model upscaling refers to leveraging smaller, pretrained neural networks to initialize the training of larger models within the same architecture family, typically by increasing width and/or depth.\footnote{Model upscaling is also known in the literature as knowledge transfer~\cite{chen2015net2net, gong2019efficient, chen2022bert2bert} and model growth~\cite{wang2023learning,pan2023reusing,du2024stacking, samragh2024scaling}. } The foundational work on Net2Net~\cite{chen2015net2net} introduced methods for upscaling that preserve the underlying parametrized function.
 It includes width upscaling (Net2WiderNet), which randomly duplicates weight entries, and depth upscaling (Net2DeeperNet), which inserts identity-mapping layers.
 It also proposes adding a small amount of noise to break symmetry, as we do in our work.
-Our upscaling algorithm extends Net2WiderNet~\cite{chen2015net2net} from function preservation to dynamical equivalence---functional equivalence throughout the training trajectory---by rescaling learning rates and other hyperparameters.
-This connects our method to $\mu$P and the Tensor Program literature on infinite-width analysis and, in turn, enables principled hyperparameter transfer.
+While our upscaling procedure is mechanically akin to Net2WiderNet, our contributions go substantially beyond Net2Net in three ways: \begin{enumerate}[leftmargin=*, itemsep=0pt] \item We extend static equivalence (function preservation at initialization) to dynamic equivalence (function preservation throughout the entire training trajectory), and rigorously establish both for a broad class of architectures and optimizers, whereas \citet{chen2015net2net} demonstrates only MLPs and convolutional networks. \item Our careful choice of noise and hyperparameter scaling enables theory-grounded hyperparameter transfer, greatly reducing the tuning cost for upscaled models.
 By contrast, Net2WiderNet provides no tuning guidance: \citet{chen2015net2net} leaves the symmetry-breaking noise unspecified and reports that optimal learning rates for upscaled models are about $1/10$ of those for base models in their experiments.
-Such shifts necessitate costly retuning, which our framework mitigates through hyperparameter transfer.
-Additionally, although \citet{chen2015net2net} demonstrates the method only on MLPs and convolutional networks, we formally establish it for a broad class of architectures.
-Motivated by the function-preserving philosophy, recent work has empirically explored model upscaling for large language models (LLMs)~\cite{gong2019efficient, chen2022bert2bert, samragh2024scaling, du2024stacking, kim2024solar, zhang2024aquilamoe} and vision transformers~\cite{hao2025scalenet}.
-Several studies~\cite{chen2022bert2bert, zhang2024aquilamoe} propose alternative symmetry breaking by mixing parameters from upper layers.
-In contrast to known function-preserving transformations,~\cite{wang2023learning, pan2023reusing} develops data-driven upscaling strategies that learn mappings from smaller pretrained models to larger ones, without guarantees on equivalence or training dynamics.
-Across these approaches, hyperparameter tuning for upscaled models is ad hoc: practitioners either perform costly retuning at the upscaled dimension, reuse base-model hyperparameters (often suboptimal), or apply heuristic adjustments.
+Such shifts necessitate costly retuning at the upscaled model size, which our framework mitigates through zero-shot transfer from small systems. \item We establish a theoretical connection between model equivalences across widths and the infinite-width limit theory, enabling a rigorous characterization of training dynamics involving upscaling and opening the door to future theoretical analysis. \end{enumerate}